Cancel anytime

 History and Background

 Willis Lease Finance Corporation was founded in 1980.
-It specializes in aircraft engine and aircraft leasing, spare parts sales, and maintenance, repair, and overhaul (MRO) services.
-Over time, it has expanded its global presence and service offerings within the aviation industry.
+It specializes in leasing spare commercial aircraft engines and aircraft to airlines, manufacturers, and maintenance, repair, and overhaul (MRO) providers worldwide.

 Core Business Areas

-- Engine Leasing: Leasing of commercial aircraft engines to airlines and other operators.
+- Engine Leasing: Leasing commercial aircraft engines.
+Provides a variety of engine types to airlines and other aviation industry participants.

 Leadership and Structure

-Charles F. Willis IV is the Chairman and CEO.
+Charles F. Willis IV is the Chief Executive Officer.
 The company has a typical corporate structure with various departments overseeing finance, operations, sales, and marketing.

 Top Products and Market Share